Tijani Belaïd: Hull City

-On 17 January 2011, he started a trial with English Championship club Hull City and was strongly linked also with their Championship rivals Cardiff City.
+On 17 January 2011, Belaïd started a trial with English Championship club Hull City and was strongly linked also with their Championship rivals Cardiff City.
 On 20 January 2010, it was confirmed that, subject to international clearance, Hull City had won the race to signing him, with him penning a deal until the end of the season, with an option of two more years, should the club want him to stay.
 The deal was confirmed a week later on 27 January, with the news that he would be available for the squad to play Queens Park Rangers on 29 January.
 Belaïd made his debut on 1 February 2011 coming off the bench as a replacement for Aaron McLean in the 2–2 draw against Leeds United at the KC Stadium.

 On 10 May 2011, following the end of the 2010–11 season, it was confirmed by the club that Belaïd had been released from Hull City along with three other players, after making only eight appearances for the East Riding of Yorkshire club.

 APOEL

-On 31 August 2011, Belaïd signed a two years contract with Cypriot champions and UEFA Champions League contenders APOEL.
+On 31 August 2011, Belaïd signed a two-year contract with Cypriot champions and UEFA Champions League contenders APOEL.
 He made his official debut on 15 October in a League game against AEL Limassol, coming on as a substitute early into the second half.
 On 19 November 2011, he scored his first goal for APOEL in a Cypriot First Division match against Ermis Aradippou, by scoring APOEL's second goal in a 2–0 home win.
 He made his debut in the UEFA Champions League group stages with APOEL on 6 December 2011, after coming on as a substitute on 60th minute, in his side's 2–0 home loss from Shakhtar Donetsk for the final matchday of Group G. In January 2012, Belaid's contract was terminated by APOEL, leaving the club after four months.

 Union Berlin

-At the end of the January 2012 transfer window, he signed a six-month contract with German side Union Berlin.
+At the end of the January 2012 transfer window, Belaïd signed a six-month contract with German side Union Berlin.
 He remained with the German side until December when he was released.
 In January 2013, he signed for Moreirense F.C.